Juheon811/Juheon811.github.io/virtualwater.md

 ![Wine Degree Centrality](/img/posts/winedegree.png)
 ---

-This graph represents the overall connection centrality, and the size of the node represents the total number of connections in that country. <br>
-Major European countries such as France, Germany, Italy and Spain are located at the center of the network, showing active trade activity. <br>
+This graph represents the overall connection centrality, and the size of the node represents the total number of connections in that country.
+Major European countries such as France, Germany, Italy and Spain are located at the center of the network, showing active trade activity.
 The larger the nodes, the more countries we are trading wine with, and these countries act as hubs for our global wine network.

 ---

 ![Wine Betweenness Centrality](/img/posts/winebet.png)
 ---

-The size of a node is the betweenness centrality, which indicates how important intermediaries one country plays in trade routes between other countries. <br>
-France and Germany appeared to be key transit stations connecting the main routes, showing that they hold strategic positions in the global wine trade. <br>
+The size of a node is the betweenness centrality, which indicates how important intermediaries one country plays in trade routes between other countries.
+France and Germany appeared to be key transit stations connecting the main routes, showing that they hold strategic positions in the global wine trade.
 Colors represent community structures, and countries with similar trade patterns are tied together in the same color. <br>
-This allows you to identify trade communities formed by regions such as Europe, Asia, and Oceania. <br>
+This allows you to identify trade communities formed by regions such as Europe, Asia, and Oceania.
 The thickest lines represent the Top 5 Edges, highlighting the strongest trade connections between country pairs. <br>
 These edges reveal high mutual dependency and help identify the most significant trade routes in the global wine network.

 ---